Bourne Eau: Etymology

 Wheeler (1896) gives the name Bourne Old Ea to what is now the Bourne Eau and Bourne Ea or Brunne Ea to that part of the Glen downstream of Kate's Bridge.
 He then quotes Dugdale, and an act of Queen Elizabeth I:

 Brunne, River of, Brunne Hee,Burne Alde Ee.
 In Dugdale the Brunne Ee is described in the margin as 'now the Glene'...'Which had its course through the midst of the town of Pincbec.'
 The 'Ware' Dyke is described as extending along 'the river of Burne Ee to Godramscote' in a commission of Sewers held at Hempringingham in Queen Elisabeth's time.

 The French-seeming spelling Eau is not unique in English river names.
-It appears to have arisen in the eighteenth century.
+It appears to have arisen in the nineteenth century from a misunderstanding by Ordnance Surveyors of local pronunciations.
+As late as the 1970s older residents in Lincolnshire pronounced the Eau suffix as "oo-ah".
+There is a small cluster of watercourses on the Northumberland coastal plain opposite Holy Island also suffixed Eau and which in the early 1970s older inhabitants still pronounced "oo-er".

 The older spelling was Ea, from Old English ǣ (ultimately from the Proto-Indo-European *hakʷā- "(moving) water"), see also Aach (toponymy) for more detail.

 Bourne "stream" is from Old English burne, burna ("spring, fountain").